The best email clients are no longer just about sending and managing emails, but now much more about integrating into additional software and apps.

 - Read our full Mailbird review.

-Inky is an email client that focuses on security, using “sophisticated AI, machine learning and computer vision algorithms” to block all manner of phishing attacks which might otherwise get through.
+Inky is an email client that focuses on security, using AI and machine learning algorithms to block all manner of phishing attacks which might otherwise get through.

 This client uses an ‘Inky Phish Fence’ that scans both internal and external emails to flag phishing attempts.
 The proprietary machine learning technology can literally read an email to determine if it has phishing content, and then is able to quarantine the email, or deliver it with the malicious links disabled.
 It also takes things a step further and offers an analytics dashboard, which allows an administrator to see patterns of attacks based on dates, or targeted users.

 The Inky email client does offer a free trial, but sadly, pricing details aren’t made available on the Inky website.
 However, the site does note that pricing is per mailbox per month on a subscription, with volume discounts available.